IvanPerez9/ExpiringOnNetflixSoon/README.md

 # Requirements

 - Python 3.7 or above
-  - Normally required python libraries are configured to install itselft if not run
+  - Normally required python libraries are configured to install itselft if not run the following command
     ```
     python -m pip install 'package'
     ```